openfort-xyz/sample-unity-android-embedded-signer/README.md

 ## Conclusion

 Upon completing the above steps, your Unity game will be fully integrated with Openfort Embedded Smart Accounts and Firebase and Google Play Games.
 Always remember to test every feature before deploying to guarantee a flawless player experience.

-For a deeper understanding of the underlying processes, check out the [tutorial video](https://youtu.be/3DOZhuqKdG0?feature=shared).

 ## Get support
 If you found a bug or want to suggest a new [feature/use case/sample], please [file an issue](../../issues).